 Diagnosis starts with getting to know the patient.
-The doctors and therapists of Abilene Bone & Joint pride themselves on treating the patient as an individual with specific needs.
+The doctors and therapists of Hendrick Clinic Bone and Joint pride themselves on treating the patient as an individual with specific needs.
 After a comprehensive history is taken, X-rays or an MRI can help in achieving the proper diagnosis.
 Our onsite Digital X-ray and Open MRI machines are a convenient way to help speed that process.

 Click on an area of expertise to learn how we can restore your active lifestyle!